 If the medication you need is not on the list then use the ‘make a custom request’ section and type your request in the box .
 Please include the name and address of the pharmacy you wish your prescription to be sent.
 Please contact your pharmacy and let them know you have ordered your prescription and they can make arrangements for collection.

-If you need regular medication and your don’t need to see your doctor each time you will be issued with a repeat prescription.
+If you need regular medication and your doctor does not need to see you every time, you will be issued with ‘repeat prescription’.
 When you collect a prescription you will see that it is perforated down the centre.
-The left hand side is the prescription and the right hand side is a reorder slip.
-Please tear off this section before you give it to the pharmacy and keep it for the next time you need to reorder.
-The next time you need to order your prescription please complete and return the right-hand slip for the required medications.
+The left-hand side is the actual prescription.
+The right-hand side (re-order slip) shows a list of medicines that you can request without booking an appointment to see a doctor.
+Please tear off this section (and keep it) before handing the prescription to the chemist for dispensing.
 Otherwise you can submit a handwritten request in the post box outside the front door.
 Please include the name and address of the pharmacy you wish your prescription to be sent.

 Repeat Prescriptions are issued at 56 day ( 2 month intervals).
 If you request a non-repeat item, known as acute or special request, (see below) please state clearly what this is for i.e. hay fever etc. Your GP will then decide if a prescription is appropriate.

 We are unable to enter into correspondence over the Internet regarding repeat prescriptions; this is to protect your confidentiality.
 So we do not reply to any of these requests or deal with any queries, please phone the prescription line on 0141 554 3199 and leave a message on the voice mail service , and one of the staff will contact you if necessary.

 Run out or just about to run out medication requests